Seize that professional sales job by following this advice. These professional sales resume templates will help you give the sales pitch of your life.

 You can use a resume guide to give you a starting point.
 Resume samples offer a good overview, and a resume builder makes it faster and easier to create your sales resume.

-There are three main resume formats to choose from: the chronological, which focuses on work history, the functional resume format which showcases skills, and the combination resume format which balances both skills and experience.
+There are three main resume formats to choose from: the chronological resume, which focuses on work history, the functional resume format which showcases skills, and the combination resume format which balances both skills and experience.
 If you have an extensive work history, you will want to use the chronological resume format.
 However, if you are a recent graduate or have a spotty work history, you will want to use either the functional or the combination resume formats.

 Regardless of the resume format you choose, every sales resume you write will have the following sections: